Quickstart — stand up a coalition

 LatticeConfigs with links to each lattice operator’s handshake. - The ordered list of referenced

-OrganismRefs with role names, stable ids (plus content hashes if pinned), and a link to each organism operator’s handshake. - The ordered list of referenced confluences — each
+OrganismRefs with role names, stable ids (plus content hashes if pinned), and a link to each organism operator’s handshake.
+Standalone and composite organisms share this shape; composite-organism entries additionally note TDX Measurements and state-machine signature where applicable. - Each module’s

 - The coalition-scoped ticket issuer root, if any.